nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 {{#> callout type='note' }}
 The search mode can be added on a Salesforce object layout as well as a menu action on the general top bar.
 To do so, you can search for "Nuxeo" on the left launcher and select **Nuxeo Search** to add it for all users.
 {{/callout}}

+You can configure the page provider (= the query) made when searching.

+### Utility bar

+In some situations it is more confortable for the user to display the content list or the content library in the [utility bar section](https://developer.salesforce.com/docs/atlas.en-us.api_console.meta/api_console/sforce_api_console_js_utility.htm) of Salesforce.
+One of the advantages is that user can detach the window to display the content in a side screen.
+Even when detached, content is updated according to the Salesforce record browsed.
+Content List, Content Library and Content Search modes of the Nuxeo Ligthening element can be used to configure new utility bar items.

 ## Configuration / Customization